ShellCode33/EmbeddedSystemHardening/README.md

 ### Seccomp

 Seccomp enables us to filter the syscalls a program is allowed to use.
-If an attacker were able to hack into nInvaders, he would be extremelly limited by the syscalls he's able to make.
+If an attacker were able to hack into nInvaders, he would be extremely limited by the syscalls he's able to make.

 First go in the menuconfig and tick `Target packages -> Libraries -> Other -> libseccomp`.
 Add seccomp as a dependency in `ninvaders.mk` :